 Sometime is works, other times it may fail but being afraid to fail will stop you from seeing your true potential.

-I was coached by the 1985 Boston Marathon Champion, Lisa Rainsberger, who let me learn on my own back in 2008 that running higher mileage doesn’t guarantee you faster performances.
+I was coached by the 1985 Boston Marathon Champion, Lisa Rainsberger.
+She taught me higher mileage doesn't guarantee you faster performances.

-I chose to experiment with my mileage after running a small marathon personal best at the 2007 Grandmas Marathon (2.40.02 and still in 2.22.00 pace through 20 miles), felt that trying 140 mile weeks may take me to the next level.
+I chose to experiment with my mileage after running a small marathon personal best at the 2007 Grandmas Marathon.
+My time was 2.40.02.
+So, I felt that trying 140 mile weeks may take me to the next level.

-I failed miserably that day but learned so much.
-Lisa, in true Boston Marathon champion fashion, told me ‘well you had a descent first half’.
+Of course, I failed miserably that day but learned much.
+Lisa told me ‘well you had a descent first half'.

 You must stay hungry, stay foolish – Steve Jobs